davidamichelson/CLAS3350/schedule.md

 - Ibn Ishaq.
 "The Story of Bahira.”
 In *The Life of Muhammad*, translated by Alfred Guillaume, 79–81.
 Oxford: Oxford University Press, 1955. *(B)*
 - "The Apology of Timothy the Patriarch before the Caliph Mahdi."
 In *Woodbrooke Studies: Christian Documents in Syriac, Arabic, and Garshuni,* edited and translated by A. Mingana.
 Volume 2, fasc.
 3. Cambridge: W. Heffner & Sons Limited, 1928, [https://doi.org/doi:10.7282/T36T0K7D](https://doi.org/doi:10.7282/T36T0K7D).
 Please read pages 28-37 and 88-90.
+- Read the following sections from Walters, J. Edward. *Eastern Christianity: A Reader*.
+Grand Rapids, MI: William B. Eerdmans Publishing Company, 2021.

+Part 4: Arabic
+3. The Disputation of Abraham of Tiberias; 4.
+Hunayn Ibn Ishaq, How to Discern the True Religion

 *Secondary Sources*